pcosmos.ca

 setlength(symbol, length)

 This function has two parameter.
-The first is a symbol which can contain an array, a chained list, a string or a reference pointing to a statement list.
+The first is a symbol which can contain an array, a chained list, a string, a pointer pointing to a statement list or raw memory.
 The second parameter is the new length of the symbol content.
 When the symbol contains a string, the new length include the space for the NULL terminating character.

 setwd(path)